EtheaDev/SVGShellExtensions/README.md

 ![Preview Thumbnails Dark](./Images/PreviewThumbnailsDark.png)

-### Important Note about installing a new version ###
+### Setup ###

-The work is in progress...

-In order to avoid problems you must follow these steps when you install or register a new version of SVG Shell Extensions.
+If you have Delphi 10.4 Sydney, you can manually build the project and install the SVGShellExtensions.dll following these steps:

   1. Close all the windows explorer instances which have the preview handler active or the preview handler was used (remember the dll remains in memory until the windows explorer was closed).
-  2. Unregister the previous version executing the uninstaller located in `C:\Program Files (x86)\Ethea\SVGShellExtensions` or `C:\Program Files\Ethea\SVGShellExtensions`
+  2. Unregister the previous version executing the uninstaller located in `C:\Program Files\Ethea\SVGShellExtensions`
-  3. If you install the SVG Shell Extensions manually you must unregister using the `UnRegister.bat` running as admin.
+  3. If you install the SVG Shell Extensions manually you must unregister using the `UnRegister64Bit.bat` running as admin.
   4. Now proceed with the installation of the new version.